hassan9090/Todo/README.rst

     /task/ - This returns a list of all the Task items (Create and Read operations can be done here).

     /task/id - this returns a single Task item using the id primary key (Update and Delete operations can be done here).
+7. we can enhance the project by applying state design pattern or implement this package: https://github.com/viewflow/django-fsm